Social value of work. Human values in social psychology

 • efficiency in business (hard work, productivity at work), etc.

 Domestic psychologist V.N.
-Myasishchev considered values from the point of view of the psychology of relations.
-As is known from his theory, personality is characterized by several types of relationships, or, in other words, personality subsystems are distinguished such as intra-individual, inter-individual and meta-individual.
-All values or the axiological "I" of a person are directly related to these subsystems.
+Myasishchev considered values from the point of view of the psychology of relationships.
+As is known from his theory, personality is characterized by several types of relationships, or, in other words, personality subsystems are distinguished, such as intra-individual, inter-individual and meta-individual.
+All values or axiological “I” of a person are directly related to these subsystems.

-1. Intrapsychic relations - "Man - I myself."
+1. Intrapsychic relationships - “Man - I myself”.
 There are three types of relationships here:

-• attitude to the body (corresponds to the value of health)
+• attitude towards the body (corresponds to the value of health)

 • to mental abilities (cognitive processes, intellectual abilities, knowledge, skills)

 The second point can be attributed to instrumental values, thanks to the improvement of which a person can achieve his goals.
-The latter characterizes the values of self-development, spiritual growth, the desire of the individual to discover and realize the meaning of his life.
+The latter characterizes the values of self-development, spiritual growth, and the individual’s desire to discover and realize the meaning of his life.

 • microsocial relationships correspond to values such as love, family, friendship